 sandplay training sand sandtray arts therapy therapist sue chapman creative health drama dramatherapy movement sesame biss isst badth hpc cpd jung kalff symbols loss bereavement change transition support stress difficult times ageing healing problems health norfolk suffolk bungay essex cambridge london waveney valley personal development creativity spirituality training psychology students cpd workshops taster days workshops introduction to sandplay biss & isst Sandplay Therapy & Sandplay Training HPC Registered Arts Therapist Drama & Movement London Norfolk Suffolk Essex Cambridge Sandplay Registered Arts Therapist Creative Health Norfolk Suffolk Diss Harleston Bungay Beccles Norwich Ipswich Bury St Edmunds

-Twenty three years ago she went to London to train in the arts therapies, initially in Drama & Movement Therapy with the Sesame Institute at The Royal Central School of Speech and Drama, University of London.
+Twenty four years ago she went to London to train in the arts therapies, initially in Drama & Movement Therapy with the Sesame Institute at The Royal Central School of Speech and Drama, University of London.

 The theory underpinning this training was the depth psychology of the well known Swiss psychiatrist and analytical psychologist Carl Gustav Jung.